 Dehydration is usually the biggest concern when you have a sickness bug, so make sure you drink plenty of fluids when treating diarrhea.
 Dehydration will affect pregnant women much earlier than it will affect the baby.

 If you have a sickness bug, it’s important to:

 - Rest as much as possible

 - Drink plenty of water to stay hydrated.
 If you’re struggling to keep water down, try electrolyte icy-poles

 - Try to eat.
-If you can keep food down, try to eat bland foods throughout the day whenever you feel hungry Bland foods that are low in fibre and gentle on the stomach include apples, toast, crackers, and broth
+If you can keep food down, try to eat bland foods throughout the day whenever you feel hungry.
+Foods that are low in fiber and gentle on the stomach include apples, toast, crackers, and broth

 - Wash your hands well before and after going to the bathroom; this will limit the spread of the virus.